backstage/backstage/contrib/docs/tutorials/aws-fargate-deployment.md

----
-id: fargate
-title: Deploying with AWS Fargate and Aurora
+# Deploying Backstage with AWS Fargate and Aurora
-sidebar_label: AWS
-description: How to deploy Backstage on AWS Fargate and Aurora
----

 There are any number of ways to deploy backstage containers on AWS.
 One of the simplest from a management and ops perspective is to leverage AWS Fargate and